readium/webpub-manifest/extensions/divina.md

 ..* Example 1: if a forward transition is unfolding and the user taps to go backward, the story will move back to the previous page (possibly playing the corresponding backward transition if there is one for the previous page).
 ..* Example 2: if a backward snap point jump is unfolding and the user taps forward, the story will jump to the next start point and then either automatically jump to the next one (if there is one) or trigger a page change (if there is none).

-### Example
+*Example 5: Transitions*

-This example features is a slide-in from image1 to image2 and a slide-out from image2 to image1, a sequence  from image2 to image3 and no backward transition.
+This example features a slide-in from image1 to image2 with a slide-out from image2 to image1; an image sequence from image2 to image3 with no backward transition; a video from image 3 to image 4 with no backward transition.

 ```
 {
   ...,
   “metadata”: {
     “readingProgression”: “ttb”,
     “presentation”: {
       "overflow": "scrolled",
       "continuous": "true",
       "fit": "width"